SalomePlatform/adao/doc/en/examples.rst

   .. centered::
     **Activating the module ADAO in SALOME**

 Choose the "*New*" button in this window.
-You will directly get the EFICAS interface for variables definition, along with the SALOME "*Object browser*".
+You will directly get the embedded case editor interface for variables definition, along with the SALOME "*Object browser*".
 You can then click on the "*New*" button |eficas_new| to create a new ADAO case, and you will see:

   .. _adao_viewer:
   .. image:: images/adao_viewer.png
     :align: center
     :width: 100%
   .. centered::
-    **The EFICAS editor for cases definition in module ADAO**
+    **The embedded editor for cases definition in module ADAO**

 Then, fill in the variables to build the ADAO case by using the experimental set up described above.
 All the technical information given above will be directly